Scrum is Agile, but Agile isn’t Scrum.

 Scrum project management is a way to break down a complex task into smaller parts that can be better managed.

-This project management system takes your team’s productivity to the next level, transforming your development team into the A-team.
+This project management system takes your team’s productivity to the next level.
+It will transform your development team into the A-team.

 Eric Naiburg, the vice president of marketing at Scrum.org, describes Scrum as a unique approach to problem-solving that avoids strict specifics and rigid, step-by-step instructions.
 In his words, “Having a single way to do something just doesn’t enable growth.“